-you and like me?
+Do you know what usually happens with people, churches, and organizations-people like you and like me?
 Once we experience success because we trusted God out of desperation, we usually go on to do one of two things: (1) we take the success and its results for granted and become arrogant, or (2) we forget the process God used and settle into a comfort zone that leaves God in a corner of our lives.
 Survival tactics gradually replace holy ambition.
 We get respectable inside Christian circles and gradually come to resist the idea that faith has anything to do with risk.

 We may proclaim our security in Christ even though we are actually relying on every other form of security than Christ.
 We avoid risk.
 Our focus is primarily on the rearview mirror-what God did in our past-instead of radically trusting Him for the future.
 We learn to depend on people, on laws, on principles.
 We begin to level off or settle down, losing any sense of holy ambition, losing sight of the edge, that close reliance on God.

-Life flies by, just as it did for Asa.
+Life flies by, just like it did for Asa.